burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **Namespace advantages:**

-* Logical structure reflection.
+* Logical structure reflection
-* Avoidance of name conflicts.
+* Avoidance of name conflicts
-* Express a coherent set of tools.
+* Express a coherent set of tools
-* Prevent users from accessing unnecessary tools.
+* Prevent users from accessing unnecessary tools
-* Do not require significant additional effort when using namespace functionality.
+* Do not require significant additional effort when using namespace functionality

 **Namespace disadvantages:**

 * Waste of time analyzing the assignment of objects (types, functions) to different namespaces
 * Various additional nuances:
   - A local variable or a variable declared via `using` hides external variables with the block of visibility.
-  - When libraries that declare many names are made available through the `using` directive, it is important to understand that unused name conflicts are not considered errors.
+  - When libraries that declare many names are made available through the `using namespace` directive, it is important to understand that unused name conflicts are not considered errors.
   - Elements of the same namespace can be in different files.

 ## Namespace Lookup Rules